AntonioTorres23/OpenGL_Notes/Normal Mapping.md

 This final equation gives us a formula for calculating the tangent vector $T$ and bitangent vector $B$ from a triangle's two edges and its texture coordinates.

 Don't worry if you do not fully understand the mathematics behind this.
 As long as you understand we can calculate tangents and bitangents from a triangle's vertices and its texture coordinates (since texture coordinates are in the same space as tangent vectors) you're halfway there.

+**Manual calculation of tangents and bitangents**

+In the previous demo we had a simple normal mapped plane facing the positive z direction.
+This time we want to implement normal mapping using tangent space so we can orient this plane however we want and normal mapping would still work.
+Using the previously discussed mathematics we're going to manually calculate this surface's tangent and bitangent vectors.

+Let's assume the plane is built up from the following vectors (with 1,2,3 and 1,3,4 as its two triangles).